 The CESR/Schaeffer Center for the Study of Health Inequality (CSHI) aims to support, disseminate and communicate research on the causes of health inequality.
 Topics of interest to CSHI are: the substantial disparities in health, human capital (e.g., education), and economic outcomes between socioeconomic and racial groups; and the role of early childhood endowments, circumstances and parental investments in explaining later-life health disparities.
 The Center aims to develop integrated approaches to these issues, developing theory to explain empirical findings and make predictions, and conduct empirical structural- as well as reduced-form analyses.
 The Center brings together researchers from various disciplines within the University of Southern California’s (USCs) research community as well as distinguished researchers from outside of USC, in such fields as economics (of health, human capital, and labor), epidemiology, psychology, demography, gerontology, public health, biology and genetics.
 The Center seeks to stimulate collaboration and communication between CSHI researchers and develop an infrastructure for its members and the broader research community.
 The Center also seeks to inform policy makers and the general public to raise awareness and assist policy making.
 CSHI members actively pursue sources of funding for the Center, such as from foundations, to support its activities.
-Initial support is provided by CESR and by a National Institute on Aging K02 award (K02 AG042452).
+Initial support was provided by CESR and by a National Institute on Aging K02 award (K02 AG042452).

 Find a blog post here that describes the kinds of research questions CSHI explores.